grinnell-cs/csc151-images/_eboards/eboard25.md

   are fired for trying to follow it (e.g., refusing to do something unethical), you are more likely to prevail in court, because US courts tend to pay attention to such codes.
+* I brought back some conference swag from the 2024 SIGCSE Technical Symposium on Computer Science Education.
+You can each have one octocat sticker, one notebook, and one or both of the disability stickers.
+* I distributed grade reports last night.
+If you are at under 60% of LAs, I'll be turning in an Academic Alert today.
+    * I have confidence that you'll catch up, but I think Academic Advising should know when people are struggling a bit.

 ### Token opportunities